xpack-dev-tools/openocd-xpack/README-MAINTAINER.md

 No need to add a tag here, it'll be added when the release is created.

+### Update helper & other dependencies

+Check the latest versions at <https://github.com/xpack-dev-tools/> and update the dependencies in `package.json`.

 ### Check the latest upstream release

 The current release must be announced in the [OpenOCD](https://openocd.org)